Euro 2020: How do you qualify for the knockouts after finishing third? How many points is enough?

 Monday June 28

-Group F winners vs third-placed side from Group A/B/C; Kick-off 8pm (Bucharest)
+Group F winners vs third-placed side from Group A/C; Kick-off 8pm (Bucharest)

 Tuesday June 29